-Rolfing is hands-on bodywork that is quite effective–and can complement–the results of massage therapy, chiropractic, or any other modality in which someone works on your body in a massage-like setting.
+Traditional Rolfing is hands-on bodywork that uses long applications of pressure across the muscles to release restrictions–and can be quite effective in the short term.
+It can, as well, complement the results of other therapies such as massage therapy, chiropractic, or any other modality in which someone works on your body in a massage-like setting.

 Dr. Rolf also called Rolfing “Structural Integration,” and that phrase indicates exactly what I achieve with SAMS Rolfing: I help you to integrate your internal core structures with your larger global musculature so your body moves with grace and functionality.

 After almost four decades studying bodywork and getting advanced training in Rolfing and physical therapy modalities, I’ve created a new, improved, more effective version of Rolfing called Strength and Mobility (SAM) Rolfing.
 I now assess movement with the Functional Movement Screen or the Selective Functional Movement Assessment to provide a clinical foundation and direction to support the mobility and postural gains created from Rolfing.

 I had to create this proprietary new form of 2 second Rolfing with 2 second stretches because I discovered limitations in the traditional Rolfing methods.
 I wanted my work to be more effective faster, and last longer for you.
 I spent many hours working with clients, and consulting with physical therapists and medical doctors, to create SAM Rolfing techniques that give you structural integration unavailable through regular Rolfing methods.

 Discover How Stability And Mobility Builds Strength With (SAMS) Rolfing